jojedas/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 ==============

 When creating a quotation, choose a template under the :guilabel:`Quotation Template` field.
-All the fields are then filled in accordingly.
-Manually edit any pre-filled in field if needed.
+All the fields are then filled accordingly.
+Manually edit any pre-filled field if needed.

 .. tip::
    Go to :menuselection:`Sales --> Configuration --> Settings` to select a :guilabel:`Default